 If you have a cannabis license, you can prepare your cannabis edibles in your own kitchen, which is a private setting and you can invite people over and serve them your food.
 You can create cookbooks with cannabis infused foods.
 And because the stigma on cannabis edibles is on the decline, many companies are capitalizing and making extraction machines to aid in the progress.

-Learn more about the stigma on cannabis edibles and its decline by visiting the Cannabis Training University.
+Learn more about the cannabis edibles and to learn how to cook with cannabis visit the Cannabis Training University.